a wee bit serious, a wee bit silly

 My most important update is that transferring my Illinois Medicaid to Idaho Medicaid officially happened successfully during this past week!
 Fingers crossed nothing impacts my insurance in the future.

 Finally, my radiation symptoms have begun retreating & I can be wide awake n back to a normal sleep schedule.
-I did lose most of my left eyebrow, but an eyebrow loss is far better than other things.
+I did lose most of my left eyebrow & a lotta hair from my head, but hair loss is far better than other things.

 My upcoming chemo cycle will be 28 days for the next year-ish.
 The doctor I had in Chicago said we would try to reach a year of chemo treatment whereas my Idaho doctor says we will go beyond a year; so who knows how long this will go for.
 Regardless, it'll be 5 days in a row I do my chemo, 23 days I don't do chemo & at some point in those days I do blood work & brain scan, n then BAM!
 Do the chemo again!
 My first 5 day round of chemo, 4/14-4/18, will be a lighter dosage compared to the rest of the chemo I receive during my remaining cycles.